 More than a dozen dancers gathered in a dance studio with a long wall of windows overlooking a bustling city street Wednesday night, ready to share a sneak peek of a new dance work they’ll be premiering later this month.
-They’re all cast members for L.O.V.E., a new production created for Scorpius Dance Theatre by artistic director and choreographer Lisa Starry that's being performed April 28 to 30 at Phoenix Theatre’s Hormel Theatre.
+They’re all cast members for L.O.V.E.

 The two-act performance will feature 12 dances related to Starry’s own experiences with love, or the experiences of her dancers.
 During a recent run-through, which included excerpts from four of those dances, it was evident that the dancers’ movements were grounded not only in Starry’s choreography, but also their own memories and relationships beyond the dance studio.

 Theatricality factors big in several Starry works, in which dancers’ movements and facial expressions feel ramped up for full, over-the-top effect.
 But L.O.V.E.